jmtaylor90/hash_generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A high-performance Rust application and library for generating SHA256 hashes of files.
+A Rust application and library for generating SHA256 hashes of files.

 ## Features

 - Parallel file processing using Rayon
-- Memory-efficient buffered I/O
 - Multiple output formats (JSON, JSONL, CSV)
-- Progress indicator for large directories
-- Can be used as both a CLI application and a library
+- Can be used as both a CLI application and/or a library

 ## Installation